aristanetworks/avd-workshops/workshops/avd.md

 ## Global Variables

-In a multi-site environment, some variables need to be applied to all sites.
-The include: AAA, Local Users, NTP, Syslog, DNS, and TerminAttr.
+In a multi-site environment, some variables must be applied to all sites.
+They include AAA, Local Users, NTP, Syslog, DNS, and TerminAttr.
 Instead of updating these same variables in multiple inventory group_vars, we can use a single global variable file and import the variables at playbook runtime.
-This allows us to make a single change that is applied to all sites.
-In our lab we use a global variable file `global_vars/global_dc-vars.yml`.
-In our playbooks we have a task that imports global variables before running other tasks.
+This allows us to make a single change applied to all sites.
+For example, in our lab, we use a global variable file `global_vars/global_dc-vars.yml`.
+In our playbooks, we have a task that imports global variables before running other tasks.

 ### Task to import variables from a file